 - making an immediate property tax payment to save a home from foreclosure

 - offering assistance in obtaining a loan modification, and

 - providing relocation assistance to those who have determined it is time to leave the home.

 Since the program began in December of 2010, over 4,600 Rhode Island homeowners have applied for assistance.
 Almost 62% of those who completed the application and review process were approved to receive funds.
 Currently, the program is on track to utilize the entire $79 million allocation from the Hardest Hit Fund.
+(As of the end of November 2013, Rhode Island has distributed 84% of its designated funds.)
 As a result, Rhode Island Housing (the administrator of the program) stopped accepting applications as of January 31, 2013.

 However, it is possible that additional funds could become available and the program will start back up, so be sure to visit www.HHFRI.org regularly for the latest updates.

 What You Can Do If You Need Help Now